thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     Disabled if <= 0.

 * `WDOC_MAX_PDF_LOADER_TIMEOUT`
     * Number of seconds to wait for each pdf loader before giving up this loader.
+This includes the `online_pdf` loader.
     Note that it probably makes PDF parsing substantially.
     Default is `-1` to disable.
     Disabled when using `--file_loader_parallel_backend=threading` as python does not allow it.